 Nature is a wonderful therapist.
 Using your senses, let yourself be drawn to an element of nature, such as a tree, a rock, or light.
 Sit comfortably with it and ask a question, silently or aloud, that you are seeking support or guidance on.
 With your senses open and mind neutral, listen.
 An answer may come to you in the form of an intuition, a physical sensation, an insight or a new idea.
 It is possible that no answer will come while you wait, but it may come to you later in another way.
-The intention is to rest your mind and let be open to receive.
+The intention is to rest your mind and let it be open to receive.

 Create an impermanent artwork made from found elements of nature.
 The work of Andy Goldsworthy is an inspiration, but we need not go so far!
-Some ideas for your nature art: gratitude mandala, animal home, ikebana, labyrinth, toy house and bridge.
+Some ideas for your nature art: gratitude mandala, animal home, ikebana, labyrinth, a magical fairy house and bridge.
 If you’re with others, try a ‘gallery walk’ afterwards to share your creations.
 (A full post on the process can be found at our post on Nature Art )